What is enrichment?

 Case Study

 At Happy Paws Animal Care, the team recognised the importance of providing mental and physical stimulation for animals in their care, particularly those who had been in the shelter for extended periods.
-In order to reduce stress, prevent boredom, and improve overall animal welfare, the staff developed and implemented a comprehensive enrichment program tailored to different species, including dogs, cats, and small animals.
+To reduce stress, prevent boredom, and improve overall animal welfare, the staff developed and implemented a comprehensive enrichment program tailored to different species, including dogs, cats, and small animals.

 Happy Paws cares for a wide range of animals, many of which arrive with behavioural issues stemming from neglect, abandonment, or long periods in confinement.
 Animals displaying signs of stress or boredom (e.g., pacing, barking, or destructive behaviour) were less likely to be adopted, and their quality of life in the shelter was negatively affected.